ATQQ/sugar-blog/packages/vitepress-plugin-rss/README.md

 ### author
 Article author.
 Supports a single name (`string`) or an array of author objects (each may include `name`, `email`, `link`, `avatar`); falls back to the global `author` when omitted.

-If you provide a global `authors` list and `frontmatter.author` is a string, the name will be matched against that list to auto-fill the author’s extra info.
+If you provide a global `authors` list and `frontmatter.author` is a string, the name will be matched against that list to auto-fill the author's extra info.
+When `frontmatter.author` is an array, if an author object only provides the `name` field, it will also match against the global `authors` list to auto-fill the other info.
 ```md
 ---
 author: John Doe